EtheaDev/SVGIconImageList/README.md

 Follow the [guide in Wiki section](https://github.com/EtheaDev/SVGIconImageList/wiki) to known how to use those components to modernize your Delphi VCL or FMX Windows applications scalable, colored and beautiful with few lines of code.

 ### RELEASE NOTES

+15 Sep 2022: version 3.9.3 (VCL+FMX)
+- Removed W11 Styles from Demo (available in Delphi only by Get-it)
+- Updated D11 packages to Delphi 11.2

 28 Aug 2022: version 3.9.2 (VCL+FMX)
 - Fixed #240 TSVGGraphic.Assign